davidbyrd11/read.js/README.md

 # Read.js #
+## Overview ##
+Read.js is a javascript library that fires an event once the user has read a page.

 ## Possible Solutions ##
 - Check that they reach the bottom of the page and that they're rate of scrolling is less than some value that would be considered too fast to read.